 Flash Mirror Coatings - more subtle, less of an appearance of color

-Single-vision – one prescription, all the way through the lens.
+- Single-vision - 1 prescription, all the way through the lens.

-Lined Bifocal – two prescriptions in one lens, traditionally for distance and up-close reading, but can be modified for (almost) any two distances.
-There is a visible seam on the lens between the two Rx areas.
+- Lined Bifocal - 2 prescriptions in one lens, traditionally for distance and up-close reading, but can be modified for (almost) any 2 distances.
+There is a visible seam on the lens between the 2 Rx areas.

-Once you’ve landed on a frame that works best for your style and vision needs, you’ll want to make sure you have an updated prescription handy so that the SportRx opticians can get to work on the best prescription lenses for your favorite frames.
+Once you’ve landed on a frame that works best for your style and vision needs, you’ll want to make sure you have an updated prescription handy so that opticians, like at SportRX, can get to work on the best prescription lenses for your favorite frames.
 Not sure what anything on your prescription form means?
 Visit this helpful diagram on how to read your prescription.

-In order for your prescription to do its best job at providing with the clearest vision possible, the center of your prescription should be positioned directly in front of your pupils.
+In order for your prescription to provide the clearest vision possible, the center should be positioned directly in front of your pupils.
 To determine where to place the center of your prescription, we’ll need to know the distance between your pupils, otherwise known as your PD.

-Since knowing your PD is such an essential part of buying glasses online, we’ve made it easy to acquire.
-If you can't get the info from the last place you purchased prescription glasses from, no problem.
+Since knowing your PD is such an essential part of buying glasses online, we’ve made a guide to help you measure it from the comfort of your own home.
+If you can't get your PD from the last place you purchased prescription glasses from, no problem.
 We’ve got other options.
 For some quick and easy ways to measure your PD, visit our helpful tutorial on How to Measure Your Pupil Distance.

 If you’re wondering whether or not you have the freedom to use your Flex Spending Accounts when you buy glasses online, the answer is, absolutely!
 And we’re more than happy to accept those dollars.
 So, if you have available FSA / HSA dollars to spend, use them for your favorite pair of glasses online at SportRx.
 For more information on FSA / HSA in relation to buying glasses online, check out our blog to learn of all your eligible Flex Spending options.